severhartwork/wood-personality-quiz/README.md

 "Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)"

 This is demonstrated in "How Long Until Arbor Day".

+"Visualize data in a graph, chart, or other visual representation of data"

+This is demonstrated in the "See Tree Charts" section.